 Despite the fact that he was only 24-years-old, the Chavez defeat marked the end of Rosario’s prime and evidently his management team understood this as the combined records of his next six opponents was 40-62-1.
 But those six wins impressed the WBA enough to have Rosario compete against southpaw Anthony “Baby” Jones, who boasted a 20-1-1 record, for their vacant world title after Chavez moved up to 140.
-Jones, a Detroit native and member of the famous Kronk stable, was trained by Emanuel Steward, but came into the match a 4-to-1 underdog.
+Jones, a Detroit native and member of the famous Kronk stable, was trained by Emanuel Steward, but he came into the match a 4-to-1 underdog.
 So imagine the surprise of many at ringside when it was “Baby” who set the pace and got the better of the action.

 Admittedly, it didn’t look that way in the opening round when Rosario started fast and cracked Jones with some sharp right hands.
 But after a stern lecture in his corner from Steward, Jones stood his ground and started pressing, backing up Rosario and outworking the former champion.

 “I thought Jones came out to box,” said Rosario later, “but he came to fight.”